 Students must register no later than September 15th.
 Contact Program Assistant at 604-432-8539, BCIT_EENG@bcit.ca. for registration process.
-Departmental approval required.
-Please contact Program Head, Olga Petrov for approval: 604-456-8017 or Olga_Petrov@bcit.ca.
+Submission of LOI and Departmental approval required prior to registration.
+Please contact Program Head, Olga Petrov for approval: 604-456-8017 or Olga_Petrov@bcit.ca .

 Upon successful completion of this course, the student will be able to:

 Present background information on a selected topic by conducting a systematic literature review and organize retrieved information in an excel file.